Particl-Community/academy/intro/intro_general_functions.rst

 Market Browser
 ~~~~~~~~~~~~~~

-The Market Browser is where you can explore various different user markets and join them.
+The Market Browser is where you can explore various different community markets and join them.
 It is a list of all promoted markets and storefronts.

-- See all the user markets that have been promoted to the Market Browser by their creators.
+- See all the community markets that have been promoted to the Market Browser by their creators.
 - Flag undesirable markets and vote on markets flagged by other people.

 Inventory Management